chemardes/PDESolvers/README.md

 │   ├── gpu/                   # CUDA kernels and GPU logic
 │   ├── tests/                 # Tests for GPU and C++ logic
 ```
+> 📝 **Note:** The Python and C++/CUDA libraries are currently developed as separate components and are not integrated.
+The Python library can be used independently via PyPI, while the GPU-accelerated solvers are available as a standalone C++/CUDA project.

 ## 📊 Export Options
 Use **_export=True_** flags in plotting functions or benchmarking methods to export: